"Someone dropped the ball": Loved ones outraged at nursing home deaths

 For a year, Horton called Eatherly every week.
 Horton once visited the Rehabilitation Center at Hollywood Hills, but that seemed to aggravate Eatherly, who was wracked by dementia.

 "She got agitated.
-They had to sedate her," said Horton, who is now 65.
+They had to sedate her," said Horton, 65.
 "After I left, she tried to escape."

 Eatherly, 78, was one of eight elderly people who were found dead Wednesday after Hurricane Irma left the nursing home without air conditioning.
-Hollywood police have launched a criminal investigation, and Sen. Bill Nelson, D-Florida, called the disaster an "emerging scandal of gargantuan proportions."
+Hollywood police have opened a criminal investigation into what Sen. Bill Nelson, D-Florida, called "an emerging scandal of gargantuan proportions."

-Florida Gov. Rick Scott said the situation was "unfathomable," promising to "aggressively demand answers on how this tragic event took place."
+Florida Gov. Rick Scott said the situation was "unfathomable," and he promised to "aggressively demand answers on how this tragic event took place."

 Relatives and friends of those who died were just as desperate for clarity.

-Kenny Nova, who was briefly married in the late 1960s to one of the deceased residents, Gail Nova, said he was consumed with anger when he learned his ex-wife had died.
+Kenny Nova, who was briefly married in the late 1960s to one of the deceased residents, Gail Nova, said he was consumed with anger when he learned of his ex-wife's death.

-"I can't come to any reasonable idea of how this happened," he said.
-"How people could be that careless and that cold."
+"I can't come to any reasonable idea of how this happened, how people could be that careless and that cold," he said.

-The onetime couple had not spoken in about 10 years, but he knew she was living in a nursing home.
+Nova hadn't spoken to his ex-wife in about 10 years, but he knew she was living in a nursing home.

 "She had no way to take care of herself," said Nova, 73.
 "When you're dependent on somebody, people have got to step up.
 You can't just walk away."